By using this site, you agree to the Privacy Policy and Terms of Use.

 What vaccination rate is needed to prevent measles outbreaks?

-Communities need at least 95% vaccination coverage to achieve herd immunity against measles.
-This high threshold is necessary because measles is one of the most contagious diseases, with each infected person potentially spreading it to 12-18 others in unvaccinated populations.
+Communities need at least 95% vaccination coverage to achieve herd immunity against measles, according to the Centers for Disease Control and Prevention.
+This high threshold is necessary because measles is one of the most contagious diseases.

 How do geographic clusters of undervaccination form?

-Clusters often develop in communities with shared beliefs about vaccination, geographic isolation, or limited healthcare access.
-Social networks and local influences can create pockets where vaccination rates remain consistently low across neighborhoods or school districts.
+Clusters often develop in communities with shared beliefs about vaccination, geographic isolation, or limited healthcare access, though specific mechanisms vary by community.

 Can targeted vaccination campaigns stop measles outbreaks?

-The South Carolina findings underscore the importance of maintaining high vaccination coverage across all communities to prevent disease resurgence.
-Public health officials continue monitoring vaccination patterns and implementing targeted interventions to protect vulnerable populations from preventable diseases.
+The South Carolina findings from the New England Journal of Medicine study underscore the importance of maintaining high vaccination coverage across all communities to prevent disease resurgence.

 Source: Clusters of Concern — Spatial Link between Childhood Undervaccination and Measles Outbreaks in South Carolina